Samin-yasar/StarryCrypt/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPL v3 License.
 See [LICENSE](LICENSE) for more information.